graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 between hardware or the IPU Model, and in essence it is only dependent on the number of IPUs selected for deployment via the sharding utility.

+Graph
+_____

-The next section is **Graph**, which describes the topology of the deployed graph.
+The next section is "Graph", which describes the topology of the deployed graph.

 For instance: